danielbodnar/awesome-stars/BY-LANG.md

 - [suchipi/yavascript](https://github.com/suchipi/yavascript) - shell script replacement; write shell scripts in js instead of bash, then run them with a single statically-linked file
 - [rejetto/hfs](https://github.com/rejetto/hfs) - HFS is a web file server to run on your computer.
 Share folders or even a single file thanks to the virtual file system.
 - [protomaps/PMTiles](https://github.com/protomaps/PMTiles) - Cloud-optimized + compressed single-file tile archives for vector and raster maps
-- [privatenumber/pkgroll](https://github.com/privatenumber/pkgroll) - 📦 🍣 Next-gen package bundler for TypeScript & ESM
+- [privatenumber/pkgroll](https://github.com/privatenumber/pkgroll) - 📦  Zero-config package bundler for Node.js + TypeScript
 - [pocketbase/js-sdk](https://github.com/pocketbase/js-sdk) - PocketBase JavaScript SDK
 - [TimvanScherpenzeel/binpacker](https://github.com/TimvanScherpenzeel/binpacker) - CLI tool for packing multiple files into a single binary, as an alternative to spritesheets, in order to save network requests in the browser.
 - [loiane/javascript-datastructures-algorithms](https://github.com/loiane/javascript-datastructures-algorithms) - :books: collection of JavaScript and TypeScript data structures and algorithms for education purposes.
 Source code bundle of JavaScript algorithms and data structures book